Flomp/wanderer/docs/src/content/docs/use/share-trails.md

 If you no longer want to share the trail with a user, simply click the red trashcan icon next to their name.

 :::note
-Wanderer supports trail sharing between users on different instances (servers), thanks to its federated design.
+<span class="-tracking-[0.075em]">wanderer</span> supports trail sharing between users on different instances (servers), thanks to its federated design.
 However, there are important limitations to be aware of:

 - **The trail must be public** in order to be shareable with users on other instances.
 - **Shared trails are view-only**: The user you share it with will be able to view the trail and engage with it (like or comment), but **they cannot edit it**.